sev-hack/social_network_system_design/README.md

 - on average, each user sends 10 request per day (feed update, read post)
 - the feed has only the first photo from each post of followed travelers
 - max photo size - 2 Mb
+- max number of characters in a comment - 200
 - max number of characters in a post - 1 000
+- max number of characters in a "find popular places" request - 50
 - max amount of subscribers per one user - 100 000
 - post, reactions and comments are always stored
 - timings: